beamIRL/.github/README.md

 If your stream disconnects, beamIRL can automatically show a custom image for up to 5 minutes before ending the stream.

----

 ## 💡 Who Is This For?

 * IRL streamers on the go
 * Mobile-first creators
 * Anyone who wants to stream from anywhere — and look professional doing it.

----

-## 🛠️ Want to Help Build beamIRL?

-We’re building the future of mobile-first livestreaming, and it's open to the community.

-Whether you're a dev, designer, or creator — jump in!

----